Taysom Hill: 2018 season

 Hill was listed as the third-string quarterback to start 2018 season, but was used in a variety of positions throughout the Saints' season, including as their primary kick returner.

-During Week 2 against the Cleveland Browns on September 16, he returned his first kick 47 yards as the Saints won 21–18.
-The next week against the Atlanta Falcons, he had his most versatile performance in his NFL career.
+During Week 2 against the Cleveland Browns on September 16, he returned his first kick 47 yards in the 21–18 victory.
+In the next game against the Atlanta Falcons, he had his most versatile performance in his NFL career.
 On special teams, Hill returned three kicks for 64 yards and made a tackle on a punt.
 On offense, he rushed the ball three times for 39 yards and was often used as a tight end to block defenders.
-In the next game against the New York Giants, Hill completed his first NFL pass on a fake punt for 10 yards.
+The following week against the New York Giants, Hill completed his first NFL pass on a fake punt for 10 yards.
 He also rushed four times for 28 yards, continuing to line up at receiver on offense and still being the primary kick returner.

-Against the Washington Redskins, Hill rushed five times for 24 yards, including his first NFL touchdown run in a 43–19 victory.
-In a 30–20 Sunday Night Football road victory against the Minnesota Vikings on October 28, Hill set up the Saints' first touchdown of the game by completing a 44-yard pass to Michael Thomas, for his second pass completion of the year.
+During Week 5 against the Washington Redskins, Hill rushed five times for 24 yards, including his first NFL touchdown run in a 43–19 victory.
+Three weeks later against the Minnesota Vikings on Sunday Night Football, Hill set up the Saints' first touchdown of the game by completing a 44-yard pass to Michael Thomas, for his second pass completion of the year in the 30–20 road victory.
 During Week 14 against the Tampa Bay Buccaneers, Hill blocked a punt from Bryan Anger, which led to a touchdown that propelled the Saints to a 28–14 comeback road victory, enabling them to clinch the division title.
-Hill was named National Football Conference (NFC) Special Teams Player of the Week.
+Hill was named National Football Conference (NFC) Special Teams Player of the Week for his performance.

 Hill finished the season with 37 carries for 196 yards and two touchdowns, three receptions for four yards, and passed for 64 yards and an interception.
 He also had 14 kickoff returns for 348 net yards for a 24.86 average.

 In the Divisional Round against the Philadelphia Eagles, Hill made a key play as a utility player, running for a first down on a fake punt to begin the Saints' comeback victory.
-During the NFC Championship Game against the Los Angeles Rams, he recorded a touchdown reception in the controversial 26–23 overtime loss.
+During the NFC Championship Game against the Los Angeles Rams, he caught a touchdown in the controversial 26–23 overtime loss.